LairdCP/meta-summit-som/README.md

         Start a HTTP or FTP server on a development machine that is connected to a network which can be accessed by the Summit SOM.

-        Boot the Summit SOM 8M Plus DVK from the SD card and use the `fw_update` script (built around `swupdate`) to flash the image to both a/b sides:
+        Boot the DVK from the SD card and use the `fw_update` script (built around `swupdate`) to flash the image to both a/b sides:
         ```
         fw_update -m complete <url>
         poweroff